Jennifer Crocker

-Jennifer Crocker is a professor and Ohio Eminent Scholar in social psychology at Ohio State University.
+Jennifer Crocker is emerita professor and Ohio Eminent Scholar in social psychology at Ohio State University.
 She is a former president of the Society for Personality and Social Psychology.
 Her research focuses on self-esteem, including the contingencies of self-worth and the interpersonal goals that reflect individuals' levels of self-esteem.

 Career

 Crocker received her B.A. in psychology from Michigan State University and her Ph.D. in psychology and social relations from Harvard University in 1979, with a thesis titled Schemas, Hypothesis-Testing, and Intuitive Assessments of Covariation.
 She was an assistant professor of psychology at Northwestern University from 1979 to 1985, and a professor at the University of Buffalo from 1985 to 1995.
 From 1995 to 2010, she served as a research professor at the Institute for Social Research and as the Claude Steele Collegiate Professor of Psychology at the University of Michigan.
 She joined Ohio State University in June 2010.